icopy-site/awesome-cn/docs/awesome/awesome-docker.md

 - [Collecting docker logs and stats with Splunk](https://www.splunk.com/en_us/blog/tips-and-tricks/collecting-docker-logs-and-stats-with-splunk.html)
 - [Datadog](https://www.datadoghq.com/) :heavy_dollar_sign: - Datadog is a full-stack monitoring service for large-scale cloud environments that aggregates metrics/events from servers, databases, and applications.
 It includes support for Docker, Kubernetes, and Mesos.
 - [Prometheus](https://prometheus.io/) :heavy_dollar_sign: - Open-source service monitoring system and time series database
-- [Site24x7](https://www.site24x7.com/docker-monitoring.html) :heavy_dollar_sign: - 用于 DevOps 和 IT 的 Docker 监控是按主机付费的 SaaS 模型
+- [Site24x7](https://www.site24x7.com/docker-monitoring.html) :heavy_dollar_sign: - Docker Monitoring for DevOps and IT is a SaaS Pay per Host model
 - [SPM for Docker](https://github.com/sematext/sematext-agent-docker) :heavy_dollar_sign: - Monitoring of host and container metrics, Docker events and logs.
 Automatic log parser.
 Anomaly Detection and alerting for metrics and logs. [@sematext](https://github.com/sematext)
 - [Sysdig Monitor](https://sysdig.com/products/monitor/) :heavy_dollar_sign: - Sysdig Monitor can be used as either software or a SaaS service to monitor, alert, and troubleshoot containers using system calls.
 It has container-specific features for Docker and Kubernetes.